InterDigitalInc/AdvantEDGE/docs/overview/edge-services/overview-ams.md

 ## AdvantEDGE Integration
 Application Mobility Service is implemented as a single sandbox pod within AdvantEDGE, providing service for all applications running as part of that sandbox.

+To use this service, MEC applications must first obtain an application instance ID from the AdvantEDGE platform using one of the following methods:
+- For MEC applications configured in the deployed scenario:
+  - From the ```MEEP_APP_ID``` environment variable, or
+  - From the process table in the frontend Execution page
+- For external MEC applications not configured in the deployed scenario:
-To use this service, MEC applications must first obtain an application instance ID from the AdvantEDGE platform using the _Applications_ endpoints of the [Sandbox Controller API]({{site.baseurl}}{% link docs/overview/overview-api.md %}#sandbox-api).
-After provisioning the application instance ID, MEC applications must use the [Application Support API]({{site.baseurl}}{% link docs/overview/overview-api.md %}#app-support-api) to confirm application readiness and optionally register for graceful termination.
+  - From the _Applications_ endpoints of the [Sandbox Controller API]({{site.baseurl}}{% link docs/overview/overview-api.md %}#sandbox-api)

+After obtaining the application instance ID, MEC applications must use the [Application Support API]({{site.baseurl}}{% link docs/overview/overview-api.md %}#app-support-api) to confirm application readiness and optionally register for graceful termination.
 Once confirmed, MEC Applications may use the Application Mobility Service to perform MEC-assisted application mobility as described in the use case below.

+Note that MEC application instances must be configured to run on an edge or fog node; this can be provisioned directly in the configured scenario by placing a MEC Application under an edge/fog node, or via the mandatory _nodeName_ parameter of the _Sandbox Controller Applications_ endpoints.
+The Application Mobility Service implements a minimum hop-count MEC Application selection algorithm to determine which of the registered MEC application instances to use.
+The algorithm uses real-time terminal device locations to calculate the nearest registered MEC Application instance; it then triggers application context transfers when necessary.

 ### Use case for MEC-assisted application mobility
-This use case applies to MEC Applications with multiple instances running on different MEC platforms wishing to perform user context transfers with the assistance of the Application Mobility Service.
-MEC applications inform the service about which terminal devices to track and subscribe for Mobility Procedure notifications with details about the target application instance.
+This use case applies to MEC Applications with multiple instances that wish to perform user context transfers with the assistance of the Application Mobility Service (AMS).
+MEC Applications register to AMS with a list of terminal devices to track, and subscribe for Mobility Procedure notifications to receive target application instance details on terminal mobility events.
+- Configure & Deploy an AMS scenario:
+  - Must include terminal devices that move across POAs & edge/fog node coverage areas
-- Start multiple MEC Application instances
+  - Must include multiple MEC Application instances running on different edge/fog nodes
   - Each instance must obtain a unique application instance ID & confirm application readiness
 - Register to AMS:
   - MEC Applications provide registration information (including application instance ID)
-  - Device information must be included only by the MEC application with the user context
+  - Device information should only be included by the MEC application instance with user context ownership
   - ```POST .../amsi/v1/app_mobility_services```
 - Subscribe for Mobility notifications:
-  - MEC applications with the user context must subscribe for _MobilityProcedure_ notifications
+  - MEC applications with user context ownership must subscribe for _MobilityProcedure_ notifications
-  - Tracked device information must also be provided
+  - Tracked device information must also be provided in the subscription request
-  - ```POST .../amsi/v1/app_mobility_services```
+  - ```POST .../amsi/v1/subscriptions```
 - Wait for Terminal device to trigger Mobility notification:
+  - Enable terminal device mobility & movement
-  - AMS algorithm monitors terminal and trigger a mobility procedure when it transitions to the coverage area of a different MEC platform
+  - AMS algorithm monitors terminal locations and triggers _MobilityProcedure_ notifications when there is a change in the preferred/selected MEC application instance
   - Notification includes target application information
-  - _NOTE:_ notifications are only send to MEC applications running on the source MEC platform
+  - _NOTE:_ notifications are only send to MEC applications running on the source edge/fog node
 - Perform user context transfer
   - Source MEC application instance transfers terminal device context to target MEC application instance
 - Inform AMS about transfer complete: